prathamr1/StockTrackPredict/README.md

 - matplotlib

 ## Future Enhancements
-I'm planning to use Streamlit to deploy this system along with:
+Streamlit for deployment along with:

 Multi-API support for better data accuracy